 |

-The basic procedure of this modding project is to use the existing IAT sensor and move it to a new location which provides cooler air and therefore the ECM/PCM will adjust accordingly and the engine produces a bit more power.
+The basic procedure of this project is to move the existing IAT sensor to a new location which provides cooler air and therefore the ECM/PCM adjusts accordingly and the engine produces more power.

 I purchased from Summit Racing a complete AEM Power 30-2010 - AEM Power Air Inlet Temperature Sensor Kit for the Durango.
 The main reason to do this was a) if the sensor would be damaged during the re-location and b) I wanted to have a spare to experiment with but without the need on having the sensor to be removed from the vehicle. |